About food allergies

 Immediate-onset food allergies

-- Skin-prick test: your child’s skin is pricked with a special device that looks a bit like a toothpick and that contains a drop of a specific allergen.
-If a hive comes up where your child’s skin has been pricked, your child probably has an allergy.
+- Skin-prick test: your child’s skin is pricked with a special device that looks a bit like a toothpick and contains a drop of a specific allergen.
+If a hive comes up where your child’s skin has been pricked, your child might have an allergy.

-- Blood tests: the serum specific IgE antibody test uses your child’s blood to see whether he’s sensitive to specific allergens.
-If your child’s blood has a high amount of antibodies, he probably has an allergy.
-Your child might have this test if he can’t have skin-prick testing.
+- Blood tests: the IgE antibody test checks whether your child has a high level of IgE antibodies to a specific allergen.
+A high level means your child is likely to have an allergy.
+Your child might have this test if they can’t have skin-prick testing.

 - Oral food challenge: sometimes your child will be given the possible allergen in a safe, supervised setting.
 Medical and nursing staff will watch to see whether an allergic reaction happens.
-This test carries a risk of anaphylaxis so should be conducted only by medical specialists in a setting where anaphylaxis can be safely and quickly treated.
+This test carries a risk of anaphylaxis so only allergy and immunology specialists should conduct it in a place where anaphylaxis can be safely and quickly treated.